brunojoenk/golang-project/README.md

 ## Golang-test
-This app contains a CRUD of books and APIs to manager authors of these books.
+This app contains a CRUD to manage books and its authors.

 ### Cloud app APIs
 - https://golang-test-books.herokuapp.com/swagger/index.html